sass-lochana/My-First-Repository/README.md

 # My-First-Repository
-this is the first test repository
+this is the first test repository created for the competition of BITS